Basic Egg Pasta

 Before long you'll have a workable dough, which should be kneaded for several minutes.
 Because of variations in humidity and flour, you may need more or less flour.
 This will not be the finished smoothness of your final dough, but will have a nice elastic, firm feel.

-Once the dough has been made, cut it into 4 parts, flatten each section, and let them rest, covered for 10-15 minutes.
+Once the dough has been made, cut it into 4 parts, flatten each section, and let them rest, covered, for 10 to 15 minutes.

 To finish the kneading process and shape the dough

 Start with the first section of dough and run it through the widest setting of your pasta machine.
-Fold each piece in thirds, lengthwise, after each pass through the machine at this setting, and roll them several times, until they are very smooth.
+Fold each piece in thirds, lengthwise, after each pass through the machine at this setting.
+Roll them several times, until they are very smooth.

 For pasta cut into noodles

-Once you've finished rolling the strips, let them rest on the towels for 10 minutes or so to dry, turning them once or twice.
+Once you've finished rolling the strips, let pasta rest on the towels for 10 minutes or so to dry, turning them once or twice.
 Now you're ready to use the cutting blades of your pasta machine.
-Run each strip of pasta through the chosen cutting size and hang the noodles over racks to air dry for another 15 minutes or so.
+Run each strip of pasta through the chosen cutting size and hang the noodles over racks to air dry for another 15 minutes.